WalkingZx/NewspaperCrawling/README.md

 Then execute the command:  scrapy crawl + (crawler name).
 The britishnewspaperarchive crawler name is BNA, Gale Website is GN and the Wals News Lib WebSite is WNO.
 Fox example, input the command: scrapy crawl BNA, the crawler will start crawling britishnewspaperarchive.

+The crawling results of each website you can find out a related file in the folder which is named Records.